EricZinda/docsproto/devhowto/devhowtoMRS.md

 ... you can see that:
 - `_large_a_1` has two arguments: `ARG0` and `ARG1`, and the variables assigned to them are: `e14` and `x9`.
 The first is of type `event` (`e`) and the second is of type `instance` (`x`)
-- `_table_n_1` shares `x9` in its `ARG0` and so they are both restricting the same variable.
+- `_table_n_1` shares `x9` in its `ARG0` and so both predications are restricting the same variable.
 This means that, ultimately, `x9` should contain only "large tables"

 Thinking of MRS variables as variables in a math equation can help: The MRS is effectively defining a formula with variables.
-If you pick variable values such that the MRS is true for a given world, then you have understood the meaning of the MRS (in a sense).
+If you pick variable values such that the MRS is true for a given world, then you have understood the meaning of the MRS in that world.

 Of all the arguments, `ARG0` is special.
-It holds a variable that "represents" the predication, sometimes called the "characteristic" or "distinguished" variable, but most often now the "instrinsic variable".
+It holds a variable that "represents" the predication, sometimes called the "characteristic" or "distinguished" variable, but most often the "instrinsic variable".
 If you read the [Minimal Recursion Semantics: An Introduction](https://www.cl.cam.ac.uk/~aac10/papers/mrs.pdf) documentation, you'll see the term "introduced" is used to describe the intrinsic variable.
-The predicate is described as "introducing" its "intrinsic variable" (which is always `ARG0`).
+A predicate is described as "introducing" its "intrinsic variable" (which is always `ARG0`).
 Sometimes phrases like "the variable *introduced by* predicate X..." are used.
 This will become important later, mostly when we talk about [events](devhowtoEvents) or about how to [convert predications back into a phrase](devhowtoConceptualFailures).
-For now, it is enough to understand that `ARG0` is a special argument that *represents* the predication in some special ways.
+For now, it is enough to understand that `ARG0` *represents* the predication in some special ways.

 One final point: Every variable in an MRS is introduced by exactly one predication in the MRS (which is why they can serve as makeshift "representations" of the predication).
 We'll come back to this when we [talk about `i`, `p` and `u` variable types](#other-variables-types-i-u-p).

 #### H (Handle) Variables, aka "Scopal Arguments"
-The semantic meaning of an MRS is ultimately represented by a *tree* (described in the [next section](devhowtoWellFormedTree)) and the handle variables (aka "scopal arguments") provide the mechanism to build a tree from the list of predications.
+The semantic meaning of an MRS is ultimately represented by a *tree* (described in the [next topic](devhowtoWellFormedTree)) and handle variables passed to predications (aka "scopal arguments") provide the mechanism to build a tree from the list of predications.

 Handle variables represent the "holes" where branches of the tree can be placed.
 To do this, handle variables are set to the `LBL:` of another predication.
 As [described above](#predication-labels), the MRS `LBL:` field serves as a way to "label" each predication with a unique identifier.
 Thus, the `LBL:` of a predication can be assigned to a handle variable in a different predication to indicate that it should be placed there.
-By assigning `LBL:`s to holes like this, an entire tree can be built.
+By assigning `LBL:`s to holes like that, an entire tree can be built.

 When a tree is built and being resolved, a predication with handle arguments is expected to use those branches to do ... whatever it is supposed to do.
 For example, the `_the_q` has two handle arguments, `h5` and `h6` in the MRS for "The dog is small":